Good Data Management Practices for Data Analysis: Part 2, Tidy Data

-I recently wrote about the two main bottlenecks in data analysis, data cleaning and transformation, and suggested that you can improve both relatively easily.
-In this post, I’m going to outline principles you can follow to make these tedious parts of data management less onerous so you can focus on interacting with your data in a more meaningful (and fun) way.
+We recently wrote about the two main bottlenecks in data analysis, data cleaning, and transformation, and suggested that you can improve both relatively easily.
+In this post, we’re going to outline principles you can follow to make these tedious parts of data management less onerous so you can focus on interacting with your data in a more meaningful (and fun) way.

 What is needed is a way to store data and use our data manipulation tools that will minimize the effort involved when preparing data for visualization and statistical modeling.